cityKspicyChicken/2018-/Naive_Ideas/README(Clothes_Trial).md

 Hardware: Kinect, or some other Sensors or some others?

-Others: some research from Garment industry for the Clothes or somethings important for real-time clothes trial?
+Others: some research from garment industry for the clothes or somethings important for real-time clothes trial?

 ## Evaluation